| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 Unjust enrichment can also be applied to only part of a claim.
 In certain cases you may have passed on only part of the VAT charged in error to your customer because you chose to absorb the costs to some of the mistaken charge in order to remain competitive.

-Under these arrangements you can obtain a refund of VAT you accounted for in error (which your business customers or non-VAT registered customers paid to you), and avoid being unjustly enriched by passing it back to the people who bore the burden of the mistaken charge to VAT.
-However, you can only do so if you agree to use the reimbursement scheme (‘the scheme’).
+Under these arrangements you can obtain a refund of VAT you accounted for in error (which your business customers or non-VAT-registered customers paid to you), and avoid being unjustly enriched by passing it back to the people who bore the burden of the mistaken charge to VAT.
+But you can only do so if you agree to use the reimbursement scheme (‘the scheme’).

 If you agree that repayment would unjustly enrich you but you do not wish, or are unable, to refund any money to your customers you cannot obtain a refund from us.